This is how the candidate lost his job offer

 That way, we can help you:

-• Prep for your very first recruiter call so you don’t accidentally give up leverage too early (like your salary expectations or details of other offers)
+• Prep for your very first recruiter call so you don’t accidentally give up leverage early (like your salary expectations or details of other offers)

 • Use tactful language to deflect pressure when asked for sensitive info